BacxBeos/pat/README.md

 ## Disclaimer

+If the `openai` package or API key is missing, the app falls back to a simple prompt template.
-This script calls the OpenAI API.
+When available, the script calls the OpenAI API.
 If running inside a restricted environment without internet access, the API request will fail.